Rhonda Patrick's Top 5 Health Tests (Most People Have Never Heard Of)

 Test #5: Heat Stress / Sauna Protocol

-This isn't a lab test — it's a practice Rhonda has published extensively on based on Finnish epidemiological data.
-People who used saunas 4–7x per week had dramatically lower rates of cardiovascular disease and all-cause mortality in the cohort she cites most often.
+Not a lab test — a practice Rhonda has published on based on Finnish epidemiology.
+People using saunas 4–7x weekly had dramatically lower cardiovascular disease and all-cause mortality rates.

-In Austin, sauna access runs $20–$60 per session at dedicated wellness facilities, or through gym memberships that include sauna access.
-Infrared saunas are everywhere now — search sauna wellness options in Austin →.
+In Austin: $20–$60 per session at dedicated wellness facilities or gym memberships.
+Infrared is everywhere — search sauna wellness options in Austin →.

 Do It in Austin

-Rhonda's tests are more specialized than what most clinics order by default — but they're not hard to get.
-The omega-3 index and magnesium RBC require some specificity when ordering.
-Everything else is available at Austin's cash-pay labs without a runaround.
+Rhonda's tests are more specialized than standard clinic orders — but they're accessible.
+The omega-3 index and magnesium RBC need specific requests.
+Everything else is at Austin's cash-pay labs without friction.

 Written by